KEMONOYA/zettelkasten/ZETTELKASTEN/Vertex attribute.md

 	 0.0f,  0.5f, 0.0f
 };
 ```
 As we configured above, we define the vertices as triplets of values, each describing the 3D position of the vertex.
-Notice that until we actually link these values to the attributes, this array has no meaning or interpretation, and is nothing more than a list of floats.
+Notice that until we actually link these values to the attributes, this array has no meaning or interpretation (in fact, nothing even specifies that these are *triplets* yet), and is nothing more than a list of floats.

-3.
+#### 3. Link vertex data to vertex attributes.

+Now we finally link the vertex attributes to the vertex data, by telling OpenGL how it should interpret the data inside the current [[vertex buffer object]].
+We do this using the method `glVertexAttribPointer()`.
 ___
 # References
 [🌐 LearnOpenGL - Hello Triangle](https://learnopengl.com/Getting-started/Hello-Triangle)